Davidosky007/Restaurant_page/README.md

 * Bootstrap
 * webpack
 * Npm
+* file loader
+* style loader
+* css loader

 ### Install and Setup

-* Clone repo to your local `https://github.com/Davidosky007/JS_Library`
+* Clone repo to your local `https://github.com/Davidosky007/Restaurant_page.git`
 * cd into the cloned repo
 * Open a terminal in the root of the app